lagoliveira/fanciful/README.md

-# hello-world
-It's a testing and learning repository
+# Fanciful - Social Networking
+It's is a personal social networking project for RPG fans.

+Building...